apache/druid/docs/content/querying/sql.md

 timestamps can be written like `TIMESTAMP '2000-01-01 00:00:00'`.
 Literal intervals, used for time arithmetic, can be written like `INTERVAL '1' HOUR`, `INTERVAL '1 02:03' DAY TO MINUTE`, `INTERVAL '1-2' YEAR TO MONTH`, and so on.

+Druid SQL supports dynamic parameters using the `?` syntax where parameters are bound to `?` in order.
+Replace any literal with a `?` and supply parameters to the query and the values will be bound at execution time.

 Druid SQL supports SELECT queries with the following structure:

 ```